Owanate/space-tourism/README.md

 # Frontend Mentor - Space tourism website

-This is a solution to the Space tourism website challenge on Frontend Mentor.
+This is my solution to the Space tourism website challenge on Frontend Mentor.

 ![Design preview for the Space tourism website coding challenge](media/preview.jpg)